Aviation in World War I: The dawn of air combat

 As Dickson had predicted, initially air combat was extremely rare, and definitely subordinate to reconnaissance.
 There are even stories of the crew of rival reconnaissance aircraft exchanging nothing more belligerent than smiles and waves.
 This soon progressed to throwing grenades, and other objects—even grappling hooks.
 The first aircraft brought down by another was an Austrian reconnaissance aircraft rammed on 8 September 1914 by a Russian pilot Pyotr Nesterov in Galicia in the Eastern Front.
 Both planes crashed as the result of the attack, killing all occupants.
 Eventually, pilots began firing handheld firearms at enemy aircraft; however, pistols were too inaccurate and the single-shot rifles too unlikely to score a hit.
-On October 5, 1914, French pilot Louis Quenault opened fire on a German aircraft with a machine gun for the first time and the era of air combat was underway as more and more aircraft were fitted with machine guns.
+On August 23, 1914, no 5 Squadron British observer Lt Leslie da Costa Penn Gaskell opened fire on a German aircraft with a machine gun for the first time and the era of air combat was underway as more and more aircraft were fitted with machine guns.